Who is Moula?

 Who do we collect credit and credit eligibility information about?

-We collect credit and credit eligibility information about our customers who apply for and/or are given loans and any guarantors of those loans.
+We collect credit and credit eligibility information about our customers who apply for and/or are given loans or finance facilities and any guarantors of those loans or finance facilities.

 What credit and credit eligibility information does Moula collect?